Vieraaaas/RPC-in-browser-console/README.md

 Several games are played in a row until the player either won or lost three games.
 At this point, the computer declares a winner.

 --Pseudocode--
-Randomly choose "Rock", "Paper" or "Scissors"
+Randomly choose "Rock", "Paper" or "Scissors".
-User inputs "Rock", "Paper" or "Scissors"
+User inputs "Rock", "Paper" or "Scissors".
 Return both choices and inform the user if they won, lost or if there is a tie.
-Repeat this process until the user won or lost three times and declare them winner or looser accordingly.
+Repeat this process until the user won or lost three times and declare them winner or loser accordingly.